noClaps/nc/design/builtin/keywords.md

 ## Other

-- `return`: This is used to return values from a block.
-This can be returning values from a function, or returning a value from a conditional block into a variable, like an `if-else` statement or `match` statement.
+- `return`: This is used to return values from a function.